 - The owner failed to exercise reasonable care to warn trespassers about the unsafe condition

 So while a home may have a "Beware of Dog" sign prominently displayed as a deterrent to would-be trespassers or burglars, it would be considered a fair warning to trespassers who may ultimately be injured by the dog.
-The rules are different for children, however, since the law assumes that children are largely naive to certain dangers.
+The rules are different for children, however, since the law under the Attractive Nuisance Doctrine assumes that children are largely naive to certain dangers.
 Therefore, property owners are responsible for maintaining a property that does not pose a risk to children, even those who enter the property without permission.
 Swimming pools are a common example, referred to as an "attractive nuisance" in the absence of a proper enclosure or deterrent.

 Trespassers' Rights Under Adverse Possession Law